thenew/views/posts/cinema-88-part-4.md

 <h2 class="with-credits" data-content='À gauche en sortant de l’ascenseur'>À gauche en sortant de l’ascenseur</h2>
 <div class="credits">directed by Edouard Molinaro</div>

-La femme noir nue évidemment, mais wtf danseuse et femme de ménage new Joséphine baker?
-Elle fait une blague sur les bananes, c'est vraiment conscient ?
-The self conscious joke about the bananas will not excuse them to use stereotypical black characters

-Vaudeville théâtre filmé

-Nudité féminine gratuite
+A typical French Vaudeville filmed theatre play.
+With the typical 80s gratuitous nudity and borderline racist black characters.

-Pierre Richard has a Great comedic timing, beauringer is so intense
+If you want to watch it, it’s for the trio of actors: Pierre Richard deploys his great comedic timing, Richard Bohringer is so intense and Emmanuelle Béart is crazy young.

-Beard is beautiful , so young

 Produced by Claude Berri, he was the godfather of the French cinema.
-Great director, I knew him mostly for his zillions productions
+Famous director, but I know him mostly for his zillions productions.

 <div class="full-width tiles">